Infineon/eltt2/README.md

 # ELTT2 - Infineon Embedded Linux TPM Toolbox 2 for TPM 2.0

-All information in this document is Copyright (c) 2014-2017, Infineon Technologies AG All rights reserved.
+All information in this document is Copyright (c) 2014-2017, Infineon Technologies AG <br>
+All rights reserved.